titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 on many cores at the same time.
 This means you can make much more interesting, organic-looking, realistic, etc. graphics without bogging down the CPU.

+## How it works on TE
+If you've worked with shaders before, you've most likely seen them used to apply textures to geometry.
+In games, for example, a shader might be used to apply a texture to a 3D character, or create explosions or water effects.
+In programs like ShaderToy, the geometry is less complicated.
+Shaders are used to draw in 2D rectangles that are displayed on the screen.

+TE's shader engine is a little different.
+It's mostly Shadertoy compatible, but it is designed to work with the LED fixtures on our vehicles.
+The shader engine takes the output of your shader and maps it to the vehicle's LEDs, so that the pattern you create is displayed on the car.
+It is possible to do this by taking a Shadertoy-like rectangular texture and mapping each of its pixels to the nearest corresponding LED, but this has some important limitations when dealing with 3D objects like TE and Mothership.
+Our art cars are definitely not rectangular, and they contain a lot of empty spaces where LEDs are sparse or nonexistent.
+(Think, the hole in the middle of Mothership, or the big space for the DJ booth on TE.)

+Mapping a rectangular texture to this sort of object requires rendering a lot of pixels that will never be displayed.
+Also the pixels in the map are not always well aligned with the LEDs, so the texture needs to be filtered to get the right color for each LED.
+This is somewhat computationally expensive, and can produce undesirable artifacts, like blurring and color bleed.

+To solve these problems, and to give shaders the ability to address each pixel on our vehicles in full 3D, the latest TE shader engine uses a different approach.
+Instead of rendering a rectangle and mapping it to the car's LEDs, the engine renders only the exact pixels found on the car.
+This is done by giving the shader access to the normalized physical space coordinates of the pixel it is rendering.

+In general, this means that fewer pixels need to be rendered, and the images produced on the LEDs are sharper, smoother in motion, and just plain better looking.

+For the most part, this happens automatically and does not affect how shaders are written.
+But there are a few things to be aware of, especially if you want to use the engine's more advanced features:

+- iBackbuffer, the sampler containing the previous frame is not a rectangular texture.
+It contains pixel values from the previous frame in linear order, matching the order of pixels in the current Java LXModel view.
+See the section on iBackbuffer below for more information on how to use the backbuffer in your shader.

+- For shaders that do filtering or other convolution effects, the iMappedBuffer texture is available.
+This texture contains the data rendered by the previous shader in "normal" rectangular buffer form.
+It is currently available only to effect shaders.
+See the section on iMappedBuffer below for more information.

+- If you want to work directly with the normalized 3D model coordinates in your shader, use the lxModelCoords uniform sampler as described below.

 ## Uniforms - Data Supplied by the TE Framework
 Patterns on Titanic's End are highly interactive.
 Each show is unique, with visuals generated in real time in response to audio, directed by a VJ running the controls.